 - Thirdly, God now regathers Israel to their land and causes them to live securely with no enemies.
 (This is the same regathering as Jer 23:7-8, Ezekiel 37:15-28 and many other passages.)

-- Fourthly, Israel knows their God from that day forward.
-(Makes sense since God they won't be exiled and scattered again.)
+- Fourthly, Israel "knows their God from that day forward."
+(Makes a lot of sense since God said they won't be exiled and scattered again.)

 Thus, we can see that the regathered and secure status of Israel in Ezekiel 38 is a direct result of the Ezekiel 39 war and aftermath!
 If Ezekiel 39 is a prerequisite to the conditions of Ezekiel 38 then obviously this means that these two wars cannot be the same war but must be two separate wars.

 Further, the sequence must be that Ezekiel 39 comes first then after some time Ezekiel 38 follows.
-In other words, these prophecies are listed in non-chronological order, as is very common with OT prophecies.
+In other words, these prophecies are listed in non-chronological order, as OT prophecies are apt to do.
 To put it plainly, we then must have these two wars in order:

 - Ezekiel 39 = Gog/Magog War #1